Do Not Step Into the Same River Twice: Learning to Reason from Trial and Error: Introduction

-In this work, we propose LTE (\textbf{\underline{L}}earning to reason from \textbf{\underline{T}}rial and \textbf{\underline{E}}rror), a novel method that leverages the LLM's own trials as a hint, without requiring external guidance.
-For problems that no rollout passes the verification (namely \textit{none-pass} samples), we collect the incorrect answers generated from the rollouts and perform extra rollouts with these answers as hints in the prompts, thus increasing the chance of obtaining correct solutions and providing meaningful training signals for these initially stagnated samples.
-If there are overlong responses that have been truncated in the initial rollouts, we further hint the LLM to think concisely to reduce prolixity.
+In this work, we propose LTE (\textbf{\underline{L}}earning to reason from \textbf{\underline{T}}rial and \textbf{\underline{E}}rror), a novel method that leverages the LM's own trials as a hint, without explicit external guidance\footnote{In this paper, ``explicit external guidance'' refers to guidance of detailed reasoning traces that is less accessible than merely ground truth answers.}.
+For problems that no rollout passes the verification (namely \textit{none-pass} samples), we collect the incorrect answers generated from the rollouts and perform extra rollouts with these as in-context hints, warning the LM not to step into the same river twice (\textit{i.e.}, fall into errors it is prone to).
+If there are overly long responses that were truncated in the initial rollouts, we further prompt the LM to think concisely to reduce prolixity.
+In this way, LTE increases the chance of obtaining correct solutions and provides meaningful training signals for these stagnated samples (Figure~\ref{fig:teaser}).
+This is similar to the learning process of human.
+When a student is given hints about previous mistakes, he will keep away from these and be more likely to obtain the correct solution.

-Experimental results validate the effectiveness of LTE, which outperforms baseline methods both with and without entropy loss across two LLMs in both Pass@1 and Pass@k.
-For Qwen3-4B-Base, LTE with the help of entropy loss outperforms its counterpart which simply performs extra rollouts with no hints by \textbf{+6.38} and \textbf{+9.00} in Pass@1 and Pass@k respectively.
-It is noteworthy that GRPO (without entropy loss) hurts the Pass@k performance of the base model, but LTE successfully flips the script and further boosts Pass@k, breaking through the exploration upperbound.
+Our experiments validate the effectiveness of LTE, which outperforms baseline methods in both Pass@1 and Pass@k.
+For Qwen3-8B-Base, LTE outperforms its counterpart which simply performs extra rollouts by \textbf{+7.29} and \textbf{+10.04} in Pass@1 and Pass@k averaged across six mathematical benchmarks, respectively.
+The entropy-loss-enabled variant LTE$\dag$ even exhibits higher scores (\textbf{+2.41} Pass@1 and \textbf{+2.15} Pass@k) than LUFFY~\cite{luffy}, a mixed-policy method requiring external solutions from stronger LMs.

-Analysis on the training data proves that LTE successfully mitigates exploration stagnation by consistently reducing the number of unsolved samples while keeping more learnable \textit{some-pass} samples and less over-certain \textit{all-pass} samples.
-It is also observed that LTE continues to increase Pass@1 and Pass@k on the validation data, keeps a relatively considerable level of entropy in the long tail and encourages exploration based on test-time deep thinking by increasing the response length of the LLM, confirming that LTE implicitly elicits the internal exploration capability in LLMs while enhancing exploitation at the same time.
+Analysis on the training data proves that LTE mitigates exploration stagnation by consistently reducing the number of unsolved samples while keeping more learnable \textit{some-pass} samples.
+Also, LTE achieves a higher upper bound of both Pass@1 and Pass@k during training, keeps a relatively considerable level of entropy in the long tail, and encourages exploration based on test-time deep thinking by increasing the response length.
+These confirm LTE implicitly elicits the internal exploration capability in LMs while also enhancing exploitation.

 Our contributions are as follows: